FLClab/2-Species-SPLIT-STED/README.md

 ## Folder contents
 <a id="acquisition"></a>
 ### Acquisition
-Codes to perform automatic image acquisition with different depletion powers on an Abberior Expert Line STED microscope.
+Code to perform automatic image acquisition with different depletion powers on an Abberior Expert Line STED microscope.
 Based on the [specpy](https://pypi.org/project/specpy/) and [Abberior-STED](https://https://github.com/FLClab/Abberior-STED) libraries

 - `FLIM_AutoAcquire_VaryPower_ConfocalsPrePost.py`: Main program that coordinates the acquisition sequence, randomly selects depletion power values from a list of repeated values and sets the value for acquisition.
 For each region, it lauches the acquisition a predefined sequence of images :
 1) Confocal image
 2) Pair of STED-FLIM and Confocal-FLIM images
 3) Confocal image.

+Codes to pre-process the acquired images.
 - `convert_msr_to_tiff_composite_LUT_Specpy.py`: Script used to convert raw measurement files (.msr) into Tiff files.
 Tiff files are structured as (x,y,c=2,t=250) c being Confocal and STED, t being the time bins.
 - `IRF measurement_Gaussfit_PhasorCentroid.py`: Fits a gaussian function onto the histogram of an IRF measruement (imaging a sample of gold nanoparticles).
 Also returns the centroid of the IRF's phasor distribution which is used to calibrate the phasors.
 An example IRF measurement is in the *IRF_Measurement* subfolder.